jlorente/cordova-plugin-android-sms-retriever-api/README.md

 ## Further Considerations

+### Debugging SMS reception

-If you want to debug the SMS reception with Android Studio, remember to include the same signing configuration as the one you have use to create the SMS text signature in the app Module by right clicking in your project, chosing the **Open Module Settings** option and selecting the **app** Module.
+If you want to debug the SMS reception with Android Studio, remember to include the same signing configuration as the one you have used to create the SMS text signature in the app Module by right clicking in your project, chosing the **Open Module Settings** option and selecting the **app** Module.

+### App signing by Google Play

+If you use the App signing by Google Play feature, the applications downloaded from Google Play Store will have a different signature than the one used by you to sign the apk.

+In this case, you will have to download the **App signing certificate** of the app from the Google Play Console, use the certificate to create a .jks and use this file to obtain the 11 characters signature that should be attached to the SMS.

 ## License
 Copyright &copy; 2020 José Lorente Martín <jose.lorente.martin@gmail.com>.